jiyuuchc/lacss/README.md

   * Multi-modality: works on both 2D (multichannel) images and 3D image stacks.

-  * Speed: Inference time of the base model (150M parameters) is < 200 ms on GPU for an 1024x1024x3 image.
-We achieve this by desigining an end-to-end algorithm and aggressively eliminate CPU-dependent post-processings.
+  * Speed: optimized for GPU due to the end-to-end design and the elimination of CPU-dependent post-processings.

   * Point-supervised training: Lacss is a multi-task model with a separate "localization" head (besides the segmentation head) predicting cell locations.
 This also means that you can train/fine-tune cell-segmentation using only point labels.
 See [references](#references) for details.